usfomicshub/usfomicshub.github.io/Cluster_Computing/Basespace/index.md

         module purge

-3. Load the hub's basespace module.
+3. Load the Hub's basespace module.

         module load hub.apps/basespace/april.2021

-Now the basespace client and the downloader-script have been added to your path.
+Now the Basespace client and the downloader-script have been added to your path.
 For further documentation on options available using the bs command-line client, if you're curious: https://developer.basespace.illumina.com/docs/content/documentation/cli/cli-overview#CommandStructure

 ### To transfer files from Basespace to RRA